Theses

 • Prerequirements for empirical work: Advanced knowledge of econometric methods and/or machine learning, strong skills in R, or Stata.

 • Exemplary directions for empirical work: Re-estimation of dataset from a lab experiment (research field: (behavioral) finance).
-Set-up and implementation of lab experiment (discrimination, behavioral measurement).
+ML prediction task, Set-up and implementation of lab experiment (behavioral measurement).
 Student can bring their own dataset for analysis and pitch a related research question.